Skip to main content

 ...

 Let's try to simulate the historization process by loading a historical state of the data and see if any of the airports have changed since then.
 For this, drop table int-airports again.
-Then, delete all files in data/stg-airport and copy the historical result.csv from the folder data-fallback-download/stg-airport into the folder data/stg-aiport.
+Then, delete all files in data/stg-airport and copy the historical result.csv from the folder data/stg-airports-fallback into the folder data/stg-airports.

 Now start the action historize-airports (and only historize-airports) again to do an "initial load".
 Remember how you do that?
 That's right, you can define a single action with --feed-sel ids:historize-airports.

-Now check in Polynote again and you'll find several airports that have changed between the intitial and the current state:
+Now check in spark-shell again, and you'll find several airports that have changed between the initial and the current state:

 .groupBy($"ident").count